 - We documented what we did, why we decided to do it, our goals, and expected outcomes.
 Regardless of success or failure we would have postmortem reviews to learn and document as much as possible from every effort.

 We still had failures, but with each one we took less time and spent less money.
 More importantly, we learned how to do this better, and that helped us realize several successes.
 It provided both the structure and the freedom to create some amazing things.
 And, since failing was an acceptable outcome it was never feared.

-In my last post I discussed the importance of proper pricing for profitability and success.
+In my last post, I discussed the importance of proper pricing for profitability and success.
 As most people know, you increase profitability by increasing revenue and/or decreasing costs.
-But, cost reduction doesn’t have to mean slashing headcount, wages, benefits, or other factors that could negatively affect morale and ultimately quality and customer satisfaction.
+But, cost reduction does not necessarily mean slashing headcount, wages, benefits, or other factors that often negatively affect morale and cascade negatively on quality and customer satisfaction.
 There is often a better way.

 The best businesses generally focus on repeatability, realizing that the more that you do something – anything, the better you should get at doing it.
 You develop a compelling selling story based on past successes, develop a solid reference base, and have identified the sweet spot from a pricing perspective.
 People keep buying what you are selling, and if your pricing is right there is money available at the end of the month to fund organic growth and operational efficiency efforts.

 Finding ways to increase operational efficiency is the ideal way to reduce costs, but it does take time and effort to accomplish.
 Sometimes this is realized through increases in experience and skill.
 But, often optimization occurs through standardization and automation.
 Developing a system that works well, consistently applying it, measuring and analyzing the results, and then making changes to improve the process.
 An added benefit is that this approach increases quality as well, making your offering even more attractive.